oracle-samples/oci-data-science-ai-samples/labs/ai-vision/analyze_video_workshop/lab-00-policies.md

 ### 6. Policy to access output location in object storage

-Offline Video Service stores results in your tenancy's object store.
+Stored Video Service stores results in your tenancy's object storage.
 Add the following policy to grant object storage access permissions to the user group who requested the analysis of videos:

 ```
 allow group <group-name> to manage object-family in compartment <output-bucket-located-object-storage-compartment>